sachit27/greenR/README.md

   grid_size         = 300,
   population_raster = pop_raster_raw
 )

 viz <- create_accessibility_visualizations(
   accessibility_analysis = result,
   green_areas = green,
   mode = "walking"
 )

 print(viz$distance_map)
 print(viz$coverage_plot)
 print(viz$directional_plot)
 viz$leaflet_map
 ```

-> **Note on edge effects:** Grid cells near the study area boundary may show inflated distances because green spaces just outside the boundary are excluded.
-Consider expanding the boundary or interpreting edge cells with caution.
+> ⚠️ **Note on edge effects:** Grid cells located near the edges of the study area (city boundary or data clipping line) may show artificially high distances to the nearest green space.
+This is because green spaces located just outside the analysis boundary are not included in the calculation, leading to “edge effects” where accessibility is underestimated at the margins.
+To mitigate this, consider expanding the analysis boundary or including green spaces from a buffer area surrounding the city.
+Alternatively, interpret results for boundary cells with caution.

 </details>